 In April 2015, the Financial Accounting Standards Board ("FASB") issued ASU 2015-05, "Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40), Customer's Accounting for Fees Paid in a Cloud Computing Arrangement."
-This standard provides guidance about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license element of the arrangement should be accounted for by the customer consistent with the acquisition of other software licenses.
+This standard provides guidance about whether a cloud computing arrangement includes a software license, then the software license element of the arrangement should be accounted for by the customer consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The Company adopted this pronouncement prospectively beginning January 1, 2016, and the adoption did not have a material effect on the Company's consolidated financial statements.